HMMER: Other functions

-The package contains numerous other specialised functions.
+The package contains numerous other specialized functions.

 The HMMER web server

 In addition to the software package, the HMMER search function is available in the form of a web server.
 The service facilitates searches across a range of databases, including sequence databases such as UniProt, SwissProt, and the Protein Data Bank, and HMM databases such as Pfam, TIGRFAMs and SUPERFAMILY.
 The four search types phmmer, hmmsearch, hmmscan and jackhmmer are supported (see Programs).
 The search function accepts single sequences as well as sequence alignments or profile HMMs.

-The search results are accompanied by a report on the taxonomic breakdown, and the domain organisation of the hits.
+The search results are accompanied by a report on the taxonomic breakdown, and the domain organization of the hits.
 Search results can then be filtered according to either parameter.

 The web service is currently run out of the European Bioinformatics Institute (EBI) in the United Kingdom, while development of the algorithm is still performed by Sean Eddy's team in the United States.
 Major reasons for relocating the web service were to leverage the computing infrastructure at the EBI, and to cross-link HMMER searches with relevant databases that are also maintained by the EBI.